sqlparser/sqlflow_public/grabit/readme.md

 ObjectCodeEncloseChar specifies the string escape.

+- **redshiftLog**

+The default value of redshiftLog is 0, indicating whether the uploaded file is a common SQL script file.
+For example, if the redshift log file needs to be parsed by SQLFlow, set the value to 1.

 ### 9. SQLInDirectory

 When `SQLScriptSource=directory`, SQL files under this directory including sub-directory will be analyzed.